nandor/offheap/README.md

 The object to be copied cannot reference non-Ocaml values (`Custom_tag` or `Abstract_tag`).

+The builtin polymorphic comparison and hash functions do not work with off-heap objects anymore since they do not traverse off-heap objects.

 ## Acknowledgement

 The implementation was inspired by the iterative traversal implemented in the `Obj` module of the OCaml runtime.
 This library was inspired by the existing `ancient` library, which is unable to handle large objects because of recursive traversals.